Slow-Cooked Corned Beef Dinner

 More good news — this dinner makes some wonderful leftovers.
 Don’t forget to save some corned beef to make Reuben sandwiches or wraps!

 Also, be sure to include the vegetables in the leftover plans.
-The carrots, onion, potatoes and cabbage not only add nutrition to the corned beef meal, they can go into your favorite corned beef hash pie along with some of the brisket.
+The carrots, onion, potatoes and cabbage not only add nutrition to the corned beef meal, they can go into a corned beef hash skillet along with some of the brisket.
 Or, cooking gluten-free corned beef hot pockets with the meat and the vegetables cubed or coarsely chopped would be good for dinner.

-1. Combine the ingredients in crockpot or slow-cooker.
+Combine the ingredients in crock pot or slow-cooker.

 Makes 6 to 8 servings.

-This slow-cooker recipe is gluten-free (no wheat, barley, rye or uncertified oats).
-It’s also dairy-free, egg-free, lactose-free and nut-free.
+This is one of my gluten-free recipes that is gluten-free (no wheat, barley, rye or uncertified oats).
+It's also dairy-free, egg-free, lactose-free and nut-free.
+It is suitable for a low-carb diet (if you avoid the potatoes), a wheat-free diet or a paleo diet, also.

 Although I like the mustards mentioned above, I received nothing in return for recommending them.